kavin1001/cis1940/week00/homework/instructions.md

 1. Install [GHCup](https://www.haskell.org/ghcup/) by following the instructions on the homepage.

-    Make sure to choose "yes" when asked if you want to install the Haskell Language Server and Stack.
+    Make sure to choose "yes" when asked about the Haskell Language Server and Stack.

 2. At this point, you should be able to run Haskell programs!
+(You may need to restart the terminal for the installation to take effect.)

-    In the terminal, within the `week0/homework` directory, run this command to start the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):
+    Within the `week0/homework` directory, run this command to start the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):

     ```
-    stack ghci Exercises.hs
+    > stack ghci Exercises.hs
     ```

     Then, input `main` and press enter — this evaluates `main`.
 It should print out "You have installed Haskell!"
 There should also be an error message saying that a test failed; we will fix this in the last part.